Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "You think the Higher’s there in killing folks, mate?"
 Wild slid the magazine into a pouch.

 "Higher is Higher."
 Moj shrugged again.
-"It’s all…*allness."*
+"It’s all...*allness."*

 That last one was said with an awkward flail of one hand, and Bruuk tried not to chitter.
 Sometimes, it was pretty clear even Moj didn’t know what he was talking about.